Why Multi-Day Weekends Exist

 Meal Variety Matters More Than You Think

 If you host multiple meals, vary the style.
 A formal welcome dinner, a casual beach lunch, and a plated wedding dinner feel like three distinct experiences.
 Three sit-down dinners in the same dining room feel like you are eating the same meal three times.
 This is the single easiest pacing trick for multi-day weekends.
+Also vary the cuisine β if your wedding dinner is classic European, make the welcome event a taco bar or a wood-fired pizza night.
+Guests remember the variety as much as the quality.

 The Farewell Brunch Question